JaimeTorrealba/tres-fps-controls/README.md

 ## Sponsors

-If you like this package you can support my job [here](https://github.com/sponsors/JaimeTorrealba ☺️.
-A github star or just some word of appreciation are increíble regarded
+If you like this package you can support my work [here](https://github.com/sponsors/JaimeTorrealba ☺️.
+A github star or just some words of appreciation are incredible.